-gsutil supports URI wildcards.
+gsutil supports URI wildcards for files, buckets, and objects.
 For example, the command:

 gsutil cp gs://bucket/data/abc* .

-Note that gsutil supports the same wildcards for both objects and file names.
+gsutil supports the same wildcards for both object and file names.
 Thus, for example:

 gsutil cp data/abc* gs://bucket

 matches all files that start with

 abc in the

 data directory of